LudovicLeGuen/le_patissier/README.md

 ## Deployment
 The site was developped on Codeanywhere, commiting and pushing to github.

-### Deploying on Heroku
-Deploying on Heroky required the following:

-* Type "pip freeze > requirements.txt" in your Github terminal to update the requirements.txt file with the list of dependencies used in the project .
-Save, commit and push.

-* Create an Heroku account, select Python as the 'Primary development language'.

-* Open the email sent to your address and click the link to verify your email address.
-Follow the instructions to create a password and log in.

-* Click the 'create new app' button on the dashboard.
-Name your app, select your region and click 'Create App'

-* In the "Settings" tab, add both the python and node.js build packs.

-* Create a "Config VAR" named 'CREDS' KEY and copy/paste the creds.json file in it.

-* Create another "Config VAR" called PORT as the KEY with 8000 as VALUE.

-* In the "Deploy" tab, choose GitHub as a deployment method.

-* Search for the wanted repository.

-* Click on "enable automatic deploys" and then deploy branch.

-* once the app built (a minute or two needed)click "View" to access the site.
+### Deployment guide
+Refer to this [page](deployment.md) please

 ## Credits
 ### Code
 The developer has consulted countless times Stack Overflow and W3Schools in order to build the website.
-The development choices were HEAVILY inspired by [Viva la nacho](https://viva-la-nacho.herokuapp.com/ "Viva la nacho ") by Matthey Hurrell, a fellow Code Institute student.
+The development choices were HEAVILY inspired by Boutique Ado, the code instute walkthrough website.
-Also, The Code Institute "i Think Therefore I blog" course was a solid reference.
+Also, several fellow students PP5 works were consulted for inspirations purposes but the work by [Victoria Traynor](https://github.com/VictoriaT87/level_up_loot_vt/tree/main) has been particularly admired by the developper.
+In fact the deployment.md page has been simply copy pasted from her github [deplyment guide of victoria](https://github.com/VictoriaT87/level_up_loot_vt/blob/main/documentation/deployment.md).
+When you can't make it better, copy it!
+All credits goes to her on this one.
+All content for the website has been copied from the French website [Le Meilleur du chef](https://www.meilleurduchef.com/) All pictures, descriptions and details of the products are a direct copy of their website.
+The developper does not have any intention to sell these products.
+This website is purely educational in scope.

 [Back to top ⇧](#le-patissier)

 ## Acknowledgements
 I would like to thank:
-* My wife Dominika for her patience, support and tests to help me do as much as I could between my 3 jobs.
+* My Dear wife Dominika for her patience, support and tests to help me do as much as I could between my 3 jobs.
 * My fellow coding students of Code institue who have been invaluable on Slack.
 * And last but most definitely not the least....
 TUTORING!!!!!!
 I would not have made it without them.
+* Finally, a huge thank you to Code Institute for building such a great learning platform.
+I am so grateful.
+I thank the ENTIRE team from the bottom of my heart.

 [Back to top ⇧](#le-patissier)